Superconductivity, generalized random phase approximation and linear scaling methods: Basic definitions

 Using the continuity equation for the occupation number operators $\hat{n}_j$, one identifies the microscopic current operator

 whose expectation value gives the particle current flowing from site $j$ to site $i$.
 We set $\hbar = 1$ from now on.
-One is mainly interested in the Fourier transform of the current density, which in the long wavelength limit ($\vb{q} \to 0$) reads
+One is mainly interested in the Fourier transform of the current density, which in the long-wavelength limit ($\vb{q} \to \vb{0}$) reads